frederikvig/nyum/_recipes/julekake.md

 ---

-> Put oven on 200 celsius (400 fahrenheit) and bake for 35 minutes.
+> Preheat the oven to 200 celsius (400 fahrenheit) and bake for 30 minutes.
+Around the 20 minute mark take a look and if it browns too quickly on top, cover it with some foil.
+Bake until the internal temperature reaches 206°F-210°F.

 ---

-> Let them cool and enjoy!
+> Let them cool.
+Slice and enjoy either plain or with butter.